 Many students in the Autism&Uni surveys mentioned the library as somewhere they really enjoyed being, whether they needed some quiet space to get away from it all or find some help or just to get some work done.

 The Campus Libraries page has detailed information about both libraries and their study spaces, including bookable spaces.
-Penryn Library has a Lower Sensory Room on the first floor in the Quiet Study area.
+Penryn Library has a Retreat Room on the first floor in the Quiet Study area.
 It has low-level lighting, comfortable seating and fidget toys and is primarily intended as a place where neurodivergent students can go to relax or study quietly.

 Scroll down to the Inclusivity and Accessibility section for details of the accessibility features at our libraries, including inclusive learning equipment you can borrow.
 You can also book a library tour here.